Libera-Chat/libera-chat.github.io/content/_guides/connect.md

 [guide on setting up CertFP](/guides/certfp.html) for more information.

 Some clients lack SOCKS4a or later support.
-In this case you will need to change your `torrc` file to map a private IP address to the onion service address instead and disable TLS hostname verification in your client.
+In this case you will need to either launch your client with a wrapper such as `torsocks`, or change your `torrc` file to map a private IP address to the onion service address instead and disable TLS hostname verification in your client.
 Onion service names securely identify a service.
 The connection will still be secure.

 The default tor configuration only optimizes some ports for long-lived
 connections: For IRC, only `6667` and `6697`.
 If you use a different port, you